bluesillybeard/Pinc2/readme.md

         - Add GLSL as an optional feature that a graphics backend may or may not have
         - Add indexed framebuffer / texture (where colors are an enum instead of brightness values)
             - This may be as simple as adding a new color space and some query functions.
-            - Note: Modern GPUs don't support this directly (lol I wonder why), so this capability needs to be queryable
+            - Note: Modern APIs don't support this directly (lol I wonder why), so this capability needs to be queryable
             - SDL2 supports this!
 I'm genuinely not quite sure why they would, seeing as they only target platforms of the last ~20 years, but still neat.
+        - scissor rectangle
 - set up interface for graphics backend
 - implement opengl 2.1 backend
 - Add platform implementations for at least windows (probably macos if it needs to be separate from posix)